Kaivalya461/kv-parent-web/README.md

 3. SpringSecurity includes STATELESS JWT authentication for all incoming HTTP requests.

 Library Dependencies
-1. com.kv.security-service (Yet to push to Github)
+1. com.kv.security-service (Yet to push to GitHub)